RamenNoodleJerry/Northwestern_MSDS/MSDS_422_Practical_Machine_Learning/DogCat/Readme.md

 **Requirements**
 Conduct your analysis using a cross-validation design.

 Conduct EDA.

 Build at least three CNN models based on hyperparameter tuning.

 Evaluate goodness of fit metrics.

 Build ROC and Precision / Recall graphs.

-Once you have your best-performing models, classify the test data and submit it to Kaggle.
-Provide your Kaggle.com user name and screen snapshots of your scores.
+Classify the test data using best model and submit it to Kaggle.

-Discuss your model’s performance.
+Discuss model’s performance.